stefan-xyz/mcp-server-runescape/README.md

 For detailed information about the Runescape API endpoints used by this MCP server, visit:
 [RS/Wiki API](https://runescape.wiki/w/Application_programming_interface)

+## Thank you

+I built this over the weekend, to learn a bit more about MCP servers.
+Runescape was the perfect subject to try it out on.

+- Shout out to the rs/wiki team for the docs and API.

+If this helps you out in anyway when scaping and you would like to support me, feel free to buy me a flat white :)

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoffee.com/stefanxyz)